MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-infrastructure.md

 `East US 2` is the primary region that Contoso will use to deploy resources and services.
 Here's how Contoso will design networks in that region:

-- **Hub:** The hub virtual network in `East US 2` is considered their primary connectivity to the on-premises datacenter.
+- **Hub:** The hub virtual network in `East US 2` is considered Contoso's primary connectivity to the on-premises datacenter.
 - **Virtual networks:** The spoke virtual networks in `East US 2` can be used to isolate workloads if necessary.
 In addition to the hub virtual network, Contoso will have two spoke virtual networks in `East US 2`:
   - `VNET-DEV-EUS2`.
 This virtual network will provide the dev/test team with a fully functional network for dev projects.
 It will act as a production pilot area, and will rely on the production infrastructure to function.
   - `VNET-PROD-EUS2`.
 Azure IaaS production components will be located in this network.

-  - Each virtual network will have its own unique address space without overlap.
-Contoso intend to configure routing without requiring NAT.
+  Each virtual network will have its own unique address space without overlap.
+Contoso intends to configure routing without requiring NAT.
 - **Subnets:**
   - There will be a subnet in each network for each application tier.
   - Each subnet in the production network will have a matching subnet in the development virtual network.
-  - In addition, the production network has a subnet for domain controllers.
+  - The production network has a subnet for domain controllers.

-Virtual networks in `East US 2` are summarized in the following table.
+The following table summarizes virtual networks in `East US 2`.

 | Virtual network | Range | Peer |
 | --- | --- | --- |